-Most people who work in technology, especially cloud computing, are probably familiar with service-oriented architecture (SOA) and microservices but still there always remains some doubt regarding the differences in these two.
+Most people who work in technology, especially cloud computing, are probably familiar with service-oriented architecture (SOA) and microservices but still there always remains some doubt regarding the differences between these two.

 What is SOA ?